How they work

 - You will make regular repayments to the lender for a fixed period of time

-Borrowers can access cash without risking their personal or business assets, while lenders will often charge higher interest rates that reflect increased risk.
-These loans are very popular with seasonal businesses, established businesses looking to fund growth, and businesses with a stable monthly cash flow needing to access funds quickly.
+Borrowers can access cash without risking their personal or business assets, while lenders will often charge higher interest rates that reflect this increased risk.
+These loans are very popular with:

-Typically, repayments will be daily or weekly - not monthly - to fit in better with your business cash flow.
+Typically, repayments will be daily or weekly to fit in better with your business cash flow.
+According to data provided by Prospa, 33 per cent of businesses make daily repayments, and the remaining 67 per cent opt for weekly repayments.

-Many non-bank lenders will offer unsecured business loans online.
-Some banks will also offer this type of business finance, including loans designed specifically for small businesses.
-Lenders will assess an application based on the monthly revenue of the business, its intended use for the loan, how the loan will benefit future business revenue, and more
+Some banks will offer this type of business finance, including loans designed specifically for small businesses.
+Lenders will assess an application based on the monthly revenue of the business, its intended use for the loan, how the loan will benefit future business revenue, and more.

 Each lender will have different approval criteria, such as:

 - Loan interest rates and terms